BabakBar/VibeKeeper/mini-mvp/README.md

 # VibeKeeper Mini-MVP

-A simple AI-powered occasion tracking application built with FastHTML.
+A simple AI-powered occasion tracking application built with Python and Vue/Nuxt.

 ## Features